Amit Kothari

 You can’t.
 Not really.

 A/B testing assumptions break.
 Traditional A/B tests assume both variants behave consistently within their group.
 When the feature itself produces variable outputs, your test groups aren’t actually controlled.
 You’re measuring noise on top of noise.
-Something I keep noticing across industries: teams run A/B tests on AI features, get inconclusive results, and blame the sample size when the real problem is non-deterministic behaviour within each variant.
+Something I keep noticing across industries: teams run A/B tests on AI features, get inconclusive results, and blame the sample size when the real problem is non-deterministic behavior within each variant.

 Using AI to do product management faster